PhilLAL/waltz-docs/docs/user_guide.md

 4. Right panel (collapsed by default) - User's actions log;

-5. Main view with the Dashboard tab.
+5. Main view with the Dashboard tab by default.

 ![panels](images/panels.png)